 The waiter was utterly horrified and genuinely apologetic about this diabolical discovery and quickly removed it from the table.
 The chef arrived in shame soon after to apologise and we shared a few laughs with no harm done.
 I would recommend the ‘Chicken Shitty’ to anyone visiting Komune Resort, it really was delicious.

+Sadly, the surf report for Keramas wasn’t looking good for the remainder of our stay.
+The wind was skunking us and we needed another plan.
 With a bleak surf outlook, we decided to take some time to explore the region of Ubud, the cultural epicentre of Bali.
 Bred, a local tour guide and surfer took us to beautiful attractions such as the nearby Tegenungan Waterfall and the famous Tegallalang Rice Terrace on the outskirts of Ubud, both of which are in easy reach of Keramas and well-worth the effort.